 5. My first survey, published in “Stonehenge Secrets 2007," showed that its two remaining stones are precisely 90 degrees apart.
 This photograph shows my 90-degree triangle of string, which I placed between Covestone 1 and the Backstone as proof.

-With meticulous precision, white tapes were carefully placed against the sides of Covestone 1 and parallel to the Cove’s axis.
-In a further attempt to align with this stone, a few menus from the Red Lion pub were also positioned, although their contribution to the research was minimal.
+White tapes were carefully placed against the sides of Covestone 1 and parallel to the Cove’s axis.
+In a further attempt to align with this stone, a few menus from the Red Lion pub were also positioned parallel to it, although their contribution to the research was minimal.

-With all the necessary preparations in place, including the tapes and menus, and a camera poised for action, the Druid and I eagerly awaited the sun's ascent, our hearts filled with anticipation.
+With all the necessary preparations in place, including the tapes and menus and a camera poised for action, the Druid and I eagerly awaited the sun's ascent.
+We were filled with anticipation.

 I got the photograph I wanted and put it on the front cover of a leaflet, which I produced and presented to the six major libraries in 2010, “The Real Avebury” ISBN 978-0-95533012-6-1.